uhppoted/node-red-contrib-uhppoted/README.md

 # node-red-uhppoted

-Node-RED module wrapper for UHPPOTE Wiegand Access Controllers
+Node-RED module implementing the API to interact with a UHPPOTE Wiegand Access Controller.